jonnyweatherly/aajonusnet/md/Interviews/Superhuman Radio Interview.md

 A: Correct.

-C: And so the swine flu virus or any of the normal viruses that we catch throughout the years â how are they actually â do they incubate in our body and sit dormant until we spread it to someone else?
+C: And so the swine flu virus or any of the normal viruses that we catch throughout the years - how are they actually - do they incubate in our body and sit dormant until we spread it to someone else?
 I've never understood where the viruses go.
 The viruses are like the cicadas to me.
 It's a mystery.
 They come out once every seven years, but where are they for that 6.9 years before they come out?
 Where do viruses reside?

 A: Okay.
 If you're working under a wrong premise to begin with, then you're never going to find the answer if you do that.